dileepmenon/HackerRank/README.md

-This repository contains solutions to some problems I have solved in HackerRank.
+This repository contains solutions to problems I have solved in HackerRank.
+A few solutions were written in C++ but now I have switched to Python.